BozoDev/MyHouse/servers/Wemo/README.md

 By 'similar' I mean a reduced functionality - I doubt anybody would like to receive a firmware update for the emulator ;)

-Being a non-native-python-speaker - so to speak - some of the additions I made will probably make a true python coder's hair stand on end - at least I feel that the frequent iterations through lists to retrieve attributes/whatevers should be solved more elegantly ( `"select * from switches where name=$_name"` ...)

 The original idea was to enable Amazon&reg;'s Alexa to control something that had an on/off (or toggle) URL.